pelinbalci/machinelearning/Notes/3_Log_reg.md

 ⭐⭐⭐⭐⭐⭐⭐⭐⭐⭐⭐

-let's probability of class 1 = p
+Probability of class1 = p

-z is logodds.
+z (prediction of linear regression ) is logodds.

 ️logodds = log(p / 1-p)